RACV Logo

 Start your day with a visit to Kenroku-en Garden, one of Japan's most celebrated landscape gardens.
 Established in the 17th century by the Maeda clan, Kenroku-en is renowned for its perfect combination of six essential garden attributes: spaciousness, seclusion, artificiality, antiquity, abundant water, and broad views.
 Wander through the meticulously maintained grounds, admiring the tranquil ponds, flowing streams, scenic bridges, and seasonal flora that make this garden a true masterpiece of Japanese horticulture.

-You'll then visit nearby Kanazawa Castle.
-Originally built in the late 16th century, Kanazawa Castle was the seat of the powerful Maeda Clan, one of the wealthiest and most powerful families during feudal era.
+You'll then visit nearby Kanazawa Castle the seat of the powerful Maeda Clan, one of the wealthiest and most powerful families during feudal era.
 While the original structures of the castle have undergone several reconstructions due to fire and natural disasters, its impressive gates, watchtowers and expansive grounds reflect the grandeur of its historical significance.
-Keep an eye out for Ishikawa-mon Gate and Gojukken Nagaya storehouse.
-They're particularly noteworthy for their architectural beauty and historical value.

 Your excursion ends with a visit to the Nagamachi Samurai District.
-This well-preserved area offers a fascinating glimpse into the life of the samurai during the Edo period.
 Enjoy a sense of nostalgia as you stroll through the winding alleyways, admiring the traditional samurai residences, earthen walls and narrow canals that define the district's unique character.

 Day 10 - Kanazawa, Disembark Ship, Tokyo